|

 discolored beans.
 Rinse, then put them in a crockpot with the wheat

 berries.
 Cover with water 2" above the beans.
-Cook on high for 4 to 4
+Cook on high for 5 hours,

-1/2 hours, or until beans are soft.
-Drain in a strainer, saving about 2
+or until beans are soft.
+Drain in a strainer, saving 12 oz of

 the cooking liquid.